What's on

 Make a day of it in Cork

-Heading to Ronnie Herlihy Pocket Park?
+Heading to Ronnie Herlihy Pocket Park in Cork?
 Cork has plenty more to see.
-Browse the area guide, find what else is on, and explore the towns and villages nearby.
+Read the Cork area guide, find what else is on, and explore the towns and villages nearby.